ziporah/concourse-jenkins-resource/README.md

   you're in the right place if you see a "Build Now" or "Build with Parameters" link.
 A correct path will look like `/job/subdir/job/otherdir/job/my-cool-job`)
 * `protocol`: *Optional.* Defaults to `https`, use this if your jenkins runs on `http`
+* `port`: *Optional.* Port that the Jenkins server is running on if something other than the standard http/https ports

 ## Behavior